houtanf/Assembly-Command-Line-Add/README.md

 # Assembly-Command-Line-Add
-App that converts its command line arguments to numbers, adds them, then returns the result.
+Converts its command line arguments to numbers, adds them, then returns the result.
 Written in Intel Assembly.